newfold-labs/how-we-work/5-wordpress.md

 WordPress provides recommendations and minimums.

-At writing (April 2022), WordPress recommends PHP 7.4 and supports 5.6.20+.
+At writing (January 2023), [WordPress recommends](https://wordpress.org/about/requirements/) PHP 7.4 and supports 5.6.20+.

 We currently support two point releases below WordPress' recommendation -- all our products must work 100% two point releases below the recommendation.